tekapo/show-current-template/readme.txt

 == Frequently Asked Questions ==

-= I don't see the toolbar. =
-Is the Toolbar (Show Toolbar when viewing site) option in your profile page is checked?
+= I don't see the new part of the admin toolbar, do I have to enable it? = The option "Show Toolbar when viewing site" in your user's profile should already be checked off by default, but in case it is not, make sure to check that option.
-You can find your profile page is in your WordPress admin -> Users -> Profile.
+You can find your profile page in your WordPress admin -> Users -> Profile.

-= I don't see the current template file name in the toolbar. = Do you logged in as "Administrator"?
-Other role users like "Editor" can't see the file name.
-If your WordPress is multisite, only super admin can see the file name.
+= I don't see the current template file name in the toolbar even though that option is checked.
+Where is the plugin data? = You must be logged in as "Administrator" to see the plugin in action.
+Users with other roles like "Editor" can't see the toolbar menu item.
+If your WordPress uses multisite, only super admins can see the entry in the admin toolbar.

 = I'dont think this plugin is working properly.